-As of March 31, 2023, the Company had working capital of \$227.4 million, including \$69.2 million of cash and cash equivalents.
-Based upon the Company's current projected revenue and expenditures, including capital expenditures and continued implementation of the Company's commercialization and expansion activities, the Company's management currently believes that its cash, cash equivalents, projected revenue and accounts receivable will be sufficient to fund ADMA's operations, as currently conducted, through the end of the second quarter of 2024, by which time the Company believes it will have begun generating positive cash flow from operations.
-These estimates may change based upon several factors, including the success of the Company's commercial efforts with respect to the sale of its products, whether or not the assumptions underlying the Company's projected revenues and expenses are correct and the acceptability of ADMA's immune globulin products by physicians, patients or payers.
+As of June 30, 2023, the Company had working capital of \$224.3 million, including \$62.5 million of cash and cash equivalents.
+Based upon the Company's current projected revenue and expenditures, including capital expenditures and continued implementation of the Company's commercialization and expansion activities, the Company's management currently believes that its cash, cash equivalents, projected revenue and accounts receivable will be sufficient to fund ADMA's operations, as currently conducted, through the end of the third quarter of 2024, by which time the Company believes it will have been generating positive cash flow from operations.
+These estimates may change based upon several factors, including the success of the Company's commercial efforts with respect to the sale of its products, whether or not the assumptions underlying the Company's projected revenues and expenses are correct and the continued acceptability of ADMA's immune globulin products by physicians, patients or payers.
 There can be no assurance that the Company's approved products will be commercially viable, or that plant capacity expansion or other capital improvements will be successfully completed or that any product developed in the future will be approved.
 The Company is subject to risks common to companies in the biologics, biotechnology and pharmaceutical manufacturing industries including, but not limited to, dependence on collaborative arrangements, development by the Company or its competitors of new technological innovations, dependence on key personnel, inflationary pressures, supply chain constraints, protection of proprietary technology and compliance with FDA and other governmental regulations and approval requirements.

-The Company continues to evaluate a variety of strategic alternatives through its ongoing engagement with Morgan Stanley.
-The exploration of value-creating opportunities remains a top corporate priority for ADMA.
+ADMA continues to evaluate a variety of strategic alternatives.
+While the exploration of value-creating opportunities remains a top corporate priority for the Company, ADMA has terminated its financial advisory agreement with Morgan Stanley.